-Growing Minds Day by Day: Week of December 21
+Growing Minds Day by Day: Fourth Week of December

 This week’s theme is winter.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during COVID-19 and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

-December 21st is the Winter Solstice and the first day of winter.
 Winter Solstice has been celebrated all over the world for thousands of years.
-In the Northern Hemisphere, it occurs annually on December 21 or 22 (it occurs in June in the Southern Hemisphere).
+In the Northern Hemisphere, it occurs annually on December 21 or 22 and is the first day of winter (it occurs in June in the Southern Hemisphere).
 Winter Solstice marks the point when one of the Earth’s poles (the North Pole in the Northern Hemisphere) is at its maximum tilt away from the sun.
 Thus, the Solstice marks the shortest day and longest night of the year.
 It also promises the return of the sun after an extended period of darkness, as the Earth begins to tilt back towards the sun.
 The significance of the Winter Solstice has been celebrated by people around the world for thousands of years.

 Lights of Winter: Winter Celebrations around the World